Federal Reserve cuts key rate but signals higher bar for future reductions

-In a statement released after a two-day meeting, the Fed’s rate-setting committee signaled that it may keep its rate unchanged in the coming months.
+In a statement released after a two-day meeting, the Fed’s rate-setting committee suggested further rate cuts would depend on signs that the economy is faltering.
 And in a set of quarterly economic projections, Fed officials signaled they expect to lower rates just once next year.

-Wednesday's cut reduced the rate by a quarter-point to about 3.6%, the lowest it has been in nearly three years.
+Wednesday's cut reduced the rate to about 3.6%, the lowest it has been in nearly three years.
 Lower rates from the Fed can bring down borrowing costs for mortgages, auto loans, and credit cards over time, though market forces can also affect those rates.

 Three Fed officials dissented from the move, the most dissents in six years and a sign of deep divisions on a committee that traditionally works by consensus.
 Two officials voted to keep the Fed's rate unchanged, while Stephen Miran, whom Trump appointed in September, voted for a half point cut.